-The market prices of securities may fluctuate significantly when interest rates change and the fund may face a heightened level of interest rate risk due to certain changes in monetary policy.
+The market prices of securities may fluctuate significantly when interest rates change, and the fund may face a heightened level of interest rate risk due to certain changes in monetary policy.
 When interest rates rise, the market price of fixed income securities generally goes down.
 Generally, the longer the maturity of a fixed income security, the greater the impact of a rise in interest rates on the security's market price.
 Moreover, securities can change in value in response to other factors, such as credit risk.
 In addition, different interest rate measures (such as short- and long-term interest rates and U.S. and non-U.S. interest rates), or interest rates on different types of securities or securities of different issuers, may not necessarily change in the same amount or in the same direction.
 When interest rates go down, a fund's yield will decline.
 Also, when interest rates decline, investments made by a fund may pay a lower interest rate, which would reduce the income received by the fund.
 Recently, there have been inflationary price movements, which have caused the fixed income securities markets to experience heightened levels of interest rate volatility and liquidity risk.
-The U.S. Federal Reserve has been raising interest rates from historically low levels.
-It may continue to raise interest rates.
-In addition, changes in monetary policy may exacerbate the risks associated with changing interest rates.
-Any additional interest rate increases in the future could cause the value of the fund's holdings to decrease.
-It cannot be predicted when inflation will return to more normalized levels or how long financial authorities will counter inflationary pressures with monetary tightening.
+The U.S. government and the U.S. Federal Reserve, as well as certain foreign governments and central banks, have from time to time taken steps to support financial markets.
+The U.S. government and the U.S. Federal Reserve may, conversely, reduce market support activities.
+This and other government intervention may not work as intended, particularly if the efforts are perceived by investors as being unlikely to achieve the desired results.
+Changes in government activities in this regard, such as changes in interest rate policy, can negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the fund invests.